ahundt/cis/doc/intro.rst

 We have been able to ensure that point cloud to point cloud registration is working correctly by finding the transformation of one point cloud to another and then the opposite.
 Multiplying these two transformation matrices together resulted in an identity matrix which would be expected.
 We tested the input data set as well, ensuring that we were within the given tolerance range.
-Our program produces nearly exact results when the data was run with no error.
-When error such as EM distortion, EM noise, and OT jiggle, were introduced in the data, our results were still very close to the expected results and were well within our tolerance range.
 This shows the strength of Horn’s method and since it requires no special case exceptions for a solution, we concluded it was the best method of the one's taught in class.

 Calibration
 -----------